 Lindsay formulated Meant products following cues from the EU standards on cosmetic regulations, which has banned 1,328 ingredients compared to the U.S.’s small handful (it’s less than 20).
-Read on for a brief explainer on Meant’s NO list.
+Read on for a brief explainer on Meant’s list of skincare ingredients to avoid.

 A common preservative in cosmetics used to prevent the growth of bacteria and mold.
 Parabens can penetrate our body tissues and there is talk that they are related to breast cancer, but there is no definitive research that it can cause.
 They are often found in makeup, moisturizers and shaving cream.